kaja47/xpath.scala/README.md

 ## Xpath.scala

-*Xpath.scala* is a simple tool to make dealing with Xpath in scala little bit nicer and more typed.
+*Xpath.scala* is a simple tool to make dealing with XPath in Scala little bit nicer and more typed.

 ### Example usage